cockroachdb/docs/v22.2/use-a-local-file-server.md

 ---
 title: Use a Local File Server
-summary: Learn how to create a simple file server for use with operations within CockroachDB
+summary: Learn how to create a simple file server for use with CockroachDB operations.
 toc: true
 key: use-a-local-file-server-for-bulk-operations.html
 docs_area: manage